mehrain/mehrain.github.io/_posts/2024-03-12-static-site-generator.md

 ---
 title: Barebone static site generator
-date: `date "+%Y-%m-%d %H:%M:%S %z"`
+date: 2024-03-13 00:09:00 +0000
 categories: [Projects, SSG]
 tags: [project, static site generator, blogpost, programming, python, html, regex, static content] # TAG always lowercase
 ---

-## Introduction
+## The Start of a New Project

 Heey there,

-I am currently immersed in an exciting project - building a static site generator, guided by the comprehensive curriculum at boot.dev.
-A static site generator is a software application that creates static HTML pages from raw data and templates.
+I am currently immersed in an exciting project - building a static site generator a.k.a.
+SSG, guided by the comprehensive curriculum at boot.dev.
+A SSG is a software application that creates static HTML pages from raw data and templates.
 It's a powerful tool that combines the advantages of server-side rendering with the performance and security benefits of static sites.

 ## The Journey